Ebazhanov/linkedin-skill-assessments-quizzes/dreamweaver/dreamweaver-quiz.md

 - [ ] Wrap in try/catch, Wrap in condition, Convert to arrow function, Create getters/setters
 - [ ] Create getters/setters, Pull class members up, Convert to arrow function, Wrap in try/catch

 #### Q14.
-How do you move inline styles to a stvle sheet in Dreamweaver?
+How do you move inline styles to a style sheet in Dreamweaver?

 - [ ] Click Tools > CSS > Convert Inline Styles.
 - [x] Select the style attribute, right-click, and click Selection > Move CSS Rules.